thingsboard/thingsboard.github.io/docs/reference/performance.md

  - Publish frequency per device: once per second
  - Total load: 10 000 messages/second

-First test results was obviously unacceptable:
+First test results were obviously unacceptable:

 ![image](/images/reference/performance/single_node_no_fix_stats.png)

-The huge responce time above is caused by the fact that server simply not able to process 10 K messages per second and they are getting queued.
+The huge response time above is caused by the fact that server simply not able to process 10K messages per second and they are getting queued.

 We have started investigation with monitoring memory and CPU load on the testing instance.
 Initially our guessing regarding poor performance was because of the heavy and fully load of the CPU or RAM memory.
-But in fact during load testing we have seeing that CPU in particular moments is idle for a couple of seconds.
+But in fact during load testing we have seen that CPU in particular moments is idle for a couple of seconds.
 This 'pause' event is happening every 3-7 seconds, see chart below.

 ![image](/images/reference/performance/single_node_no_fix_rps.png)